davidrbourke/DVA-C02/EC2 Instance Storage.md

 ## EBS Volume

 1. It's a network drive, so not attached physically to the EC2, therefore there is network latency.
-2. There is a one-to-many relationship between the EC2 and the EBS, an EBS cannot be attached to more than one EC2 at a time.
+2. There is a one-to-many relationship between the EC2 (one) and the EBS (many), an EBS cannot be attached to more than one EC2 at a time.
 3. It's locked to an availability zone, to move a volume to a different AZ, a snapshot can be taken and moved across.
 4. You pay for provisioned capacity (not used capacity).
 5. You can increase the provisioned capacity if needed.